 Priddis Millarville Fair

 The Priddis & Millarville Fair is a full weekend of old fashioned, country-style family fun that draws our extended community together on the third weekend in August.
 The Fair is suitable for all ages and includes a wide variety of competitions, contests, displays and entertainment.
-The theme for the 2024 Fair is COUNTRY FUN FOR EVERYONE – visitors, exhibitors, and volunteers.
+We hope you were able to join us at this year’s Fair!

 The Fair is a tremendous opportunity for us to share experiences and to celebrate and build community with our children, our community newcomers, and our visitors.
 We have the opportunity to provide our visitors with insight into our history and rural heritage and to provide agricultural literacy.

 Are you interested in supporting the Fair?
-Please follow the link to the DONATION FORM if you are interested in supporting the FUN.
+Please contact us at fair@millarvilleracetrack.com if you are interested in supporting the FUN.
 The Fair succeeds because of the outstanding support from our community.
-We are so fortunate to live in a place where people know the meaning of community spirit
+We are so fortunate to live in a place where people know the meaning of community spirit.

 VISITORS